-Quizzes are multiple-choice, and cover the substance of the material.
+Quizzes are multiple-choice and cover the substance of the material.
 The quizzes serve as preparation for the two exams.
-They provide 10% of the grade.
-However, successful completion requires you to read the chapters on time and think through the material.
+They provide a relatively small portion of the grade.
+However, successful completion requires you to read the chapters on time and think through the material, and the regular quizzes should help you to stay on track with that.